nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure 15.2: <i>Only ingredients containing 'fish' in their name are shown</i>
 </div>

-Again, you can either click the Ingredients button, or use `list ingredients` to clear the search filter.
+To clear the search filter, you can either click the Ingredients button, or use `list ingredients` to return to the list of ingredients.